sciencePeptideDeck

 Does Adipotide affect visceral fat specifically?

-Research data from primate studies showed reductions in both subcutaneous adipose tissue (SAT) and visceral adipose tissue (VAT).
-VAT reduction is of particular interest because visceral fat is more strongly associated with metabolic disease risk than subcutaneous fat.
-Whether the compound shows greater selectivity for one depot over the other in different species or at different doses requires further investigation.
+Research data from primate studies showed reductions in both subcutaneous and visceral adipose tissue.
+VAT reduction is of particular interest because visceral fat is more strongly associated with metabolic disease risk.
+Whether the compound shows preferential selectivity for one depot over the other requires further investigation.

-What is prohibitin and why is it important to Adipotide's mechanism?
+What is prohibitin and why does it matter?

-Prohibitin is a multifunctional protein that, in the context of Adipotide's mechanism, is expressed on the luminal surface of endothelial cells lining blood vessels in white adipose tissue.
-The CKGGRAKDC homing sequence in Adipotide binds selectively to this prohibitin expression, anchoring the proapoptotic D(KLAKLAK)₂ segment to the correct target cells.
+Prohibitin is a multifunctional protein expressed on the luminal surface of endothelial cells lining blood vessels in white adipose tissue.
+The CKGGRAKDC homing sequence in Adipotide binds selectively to this expression, anchoring the proapoptotic D(KLAKLAK)₂ payload to the correct target cells.
 Prohibitin's relatively selective expression in white fat vasculature is the basis of Adipotide's tissue targeting specificity.

 Related Topics